 Recesses in walls and ceiling accommodate light fittings and displays, and the stepped floor forms a natural stage and auditorium.
 The carpet provides a comfortable surface that invites children to sit or sprawl wherever takes their fancy.
-A ribbon of rainbow colors starts at the bottom of the stairs next to the entrance and winds its way up to the floor above, metamorphosing into various objects along the way.
-Functioning in places as bookshelf, table and gates, it twists and twirls to form counters and even ceiling parts, traveling a hundred meters before finally turning into a backdrop for the handrail that leads back down the stairwell to where it all began.
-Wish I could turn back the clock and be there as a kid all over again to explore the vibrantly colored twists-twirls and of course the books!
+A ribbon of rainbow colours starts at the bottom of the stairs next to the entrance and winds its way up to the floor above, metamorphosing into various objects along the way.
+Functioning in places as bookshelf, table and gates, it twists and twirls to form counters and even ceiling parts, travelling a hundred meters before finally turning into a backdrop for the handrail that leads back down the stairwell to where it all began.
+Wish I could turn back the clock and be there as a kid all over again to explore the vibrantly coloured twists-twirls and of course the books!